-Harriet Birungi is the country director of the Population Council's Kenya office and a senior associate.
+Harriet Birungi is the director of the Population Council's office in Kenya and a senior associate.
 Birungi, a medical anthropologist, leads the conceptualization and implementation of targeted operations research programs, and forges partnerships with the scientific community, policymakers, program managers, and donors to advance the Council’s mission.

 Birungi began her research career in 1988 at the Makerere Institute of Social Research in Uganda, where she coordinated policy and academic research.
 She joined the Council in 2000, and for nine years, worked as an associate managing the development, implementation, and monitoring of the FRONTIERS program in Anglophone Africa to improve the quality of reproductive health services.
 From 2008–2012, she directed the Council’s USAID-funded AIDS, Population and Health Integrated Assistance (APHIA) II Operations Research project in Kenya.
 Birungi currently directs the STEP UP (Strengthening Evidence for Programming on Unintended Pregnancy) Research Program Consortium with research activities in Bangladesh, India, Ghana, Kenya and Senegal.